 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-Jaws: The shark series, ranked from worst to best
+Jaws: The shark movies, ranked from worst to best!

 The entire Jaws series is on Netflix now, but how can you stay away from dangerous movie waters?